nextdaygames/stationlife-design/systems/Player Power Boosting/Supplies/Supplies Engine.md

 # Goal
-A machine that makes X.
+A machine that makes items and money for time.
-- [ ] Boosting
+- [x] Boosting
 - [ ] Braking
 - [ ] Economy
 - [ ] Ecology